-After making a batch of big, soft, ginger cookies and admiring the lovely cracks and crevices, I decided to try converting my ginger cookie recipe to chocolate chip.
-It took a little experimenting, but I finally got what I was looking for — a dense, chewy cookie with a deep brown color and a top with big craters.
+After making a batch of big, soft, ginger cookies and admiring the lovely cracks and crevices, I decided to try converting my molasses flavor ginger cookie recipe to chocolate chip.
+It took a little experimenting, but I finally got what I was looking for – dense, chewy cookies with a deep brown color and lots of cracks and crevices.
 These are very good jumbo chocolate chip cookies (although I cheated and used chunks).
 Chips or chunks will do.

 The key to the great texture is using an egg yolk instead of a full egg, adding 2 tablespoons of molasses and using a generous amount of baking soda, which makes the cookies rise quickly and crack.
 I also used a lot more vanilla than usual, and the cookies tasted great!
 Definitely not too vanilla-y, which was a concern.
 Maybe the vanilla and molasses kind of balance each other out?
 I don’t know, but it worked.